protickr/git-notebook/readme.md

 > a double dash (--) is used in most Bash built-in commands and many other commands to signify the end of command options,
 > after which only positional arguments are accepted.

+Undo unstaged changes that has been made to <a_file>
 > `$ git checkout <a_file>`
 > `$ git checkout -- file1 file2`
-> Undo unstaged changes that has been made to <a_file>
+>
 > Unlike reset it doesn't default the <tree-ish> parameter to HEAD rather defaults to --staged iplicitly
 > Meaning, overwrites specified files in working tree with content from the respective files in index.

+Make Working Directory identical to Index.
 > `$ git checkout -- .`

-> Makes Working Directory identical to Index.
+Make Index and working tree identical to HEAD
 > `git checkout HEAD -- .`
-> Makes index and working tree identical to HEAD
+>
 > HEAD -> Index -> Working Directory.
 > (git reset --hard HEAD)

+Update file.ext in index and then working tree with the same version as HEAD.
 > `git checkout HEAD -- <file.ext>`
-> Updates file.ext in index and then working tree with the same version as HEAD.
+>
 > HEAD -> Index -> Working Directory.
 > (git rest --hard HEAD file.ext) which is not allowed by git reset.

+Restore file1.ext, file2.ext in index and then working tree with the same version as commit_hash.
 > `git checkout <commit_hash> -- <file1.ext file2.ext>`
 > `git checkout <branch> -- <file1.ext file2.ext>`
-> Updates file1.ext, file2.ext in index and then working tree with the same version as commit_hash.
 > Commit -> Index -> Working Directory.

-> Restore tracked but deleted and not staged folder from index to working tree
+Restore tracked but deleted and not staged folder from index to working tree
 > `git checkout -- path/to/folder`

+Restore tracked but deleted and staged folder from HEAD to working tree
+> `git checkout HEAD -- path/to/folder`

-> Resolve merge conflict by checking out --ours or --theirs version of file that caused a merge conflict
+Resolve merge conflict by checking out --ours or --theirs version of file that caused a merge conflict
 > `git checkout filename.ext --ours`
 > Note: In a merge conflict git splits index area into 3 areas; result, your version, remote version.